anecz17/WaterfowlProject171/README.md

 ****Plotting:****

-The files generally contain just a single float value in a 2D array.
-We can convert the values to color and display them in Unidata IVD.
+The files contain 72 column, each of them is a 2D array of floats.
+We can convert the floats to colors and display them in Unidata IVD.

 **ADDRESSING PREPROCESSING**